-Felix put his in his room, along with his night stand and bed-frame they had managed to find in the process of everything.
+Felix put his mattress his room, along with his nightstand and bed-frame they had managed to find in the process of everything.

 Telling Felix good night, Bruno went back downstairs.
 He then began trying to make sense of the chaos in the living room.

 He completely dug the TV out, along with the Blu-ray, the DVD’s, the game consoles along with the games that went with it.
-Just as he got them all put away on the entertainment center, he heard a noise behind him and turned.
+Just as he got them all of those things put away on the entertainment center, he heard a noise behind him and turned.

 “Why are you still up?”
 Bruno questioned.
 “Did I make too much noise?”